 Preparing the Streusel (Crumble Topping)

 - Dice chilled butter into ¼" pieces and add into the mixture.
-Mix on low/medium speed until only a few pea-sized lumps of butter remain (about 2 to 3 minutes).8 Tbsp (1 stick) unsalted butter, chilled and cut into ¼" cubes
+Mix on low/medium speed until the mixture comes together and no dry spots remain (about 3 to 5 minutes).
+Note: The mixture may appear dry at first — that’s OK… just keep mixing!8 Tbsp (1 stick) unsalted butter, chilled and cut into ¼" cubes

 - Using your fingers, clump the dry mixture together.
 Chill in the refrigerator while preparing the apple filling.